mattvenn/piffin/reaction_timer/lesson-2.md

 \ ![1 LED and 1 button](1led1buttonbasic.png)

-## Login to the Pi : 5 minutes

-All students should now have a working circuit and a login screen on their Pi.
-Tell the students to log in and start Idle (instructions in their handout)

 ## Python stopwatch : 20 minutes

-In Idle, create a new program by clicking `file->new`.
+Tell students to start Idle (not Idle3), and create a new program by clicking `file->new`.

+Ask students to explain how the stopwatch program works.
+Make some predictions.

-Then ask the students to copy out the first turtle program from the handout into this new window.
+Then ask the students to copy out the stopwatch program from the handout into this new window.

 When everyone has finished, they need to save their files.
 Ask them to save their file as `stopwatch.py`

 After all students have saved, ask them to press `f5` to run the program.
 If they've correctly typed the program they should see the stopwatch counting up in seconds.

 Check everyone's screen to see this has happened.
+If student's predictions were wrong, discuss what is happening when the code runs.

 Ask them to time themselves taking apart the circuit and putting the parts away in the correct bags.